 More Phuket Information

-Sunrise Divers manager Jamie has been in Phuket since 1999 and started a Phuket blog in 2006 which has hundreds of pages of information about things to do, places to visit, temples, festivals, viewpoints, hotels, day trips and more – have a look @ Jamie’s Phuket Blog.
+Sunrise Divers manager Jamie has been in Phuket from 1999 to 2019 and started a Phuket blog in 2006 which has hundreds of pages of information about things to do, places to visit, temples, festivals, viewpoints, hotels, day trips and more – have a look @ Jamie’s Phuket Blog.